 Secure a supervised work placement in a laboratory or a pathology collector traineeship while studying.
 It will give you the necessary experience, guidance, and mentorship from experienced lab workers.

-Hold a current First Aid Certification and Working with Children Check.
+Have a current First Aid Certification and Working with Children Check.

-Hold a valid full driver’s licence to work from off-site locations.
+Have a valid full driver's licence to work from off-site locations.

 5. Steps To Become A Pathology Collector In Australia

-Below steps will help you qualify and get started in a Pathology Collector role:
+The below steps will help you qualify and get started in a Pathology Collector role:

 Step 1: Start Early

-Your professional journey in becoming a Pathologist will start from high school.
+Your professional journey in becoming a Pathologist will start in high school.
 Maths, Science, and English language courses will prepare you to take advanced studies such as a certificate or diploma program to work in this role.

 Consider volunteering at a hospital, a care facility, or a health and wellness clinic to learn about the industry while acquiring skills in health care.
 It is a great chance to work alongside medical professionals and build your professional network.